jacbz/NornsVAE/README.md

 ## Running the server
 There are two options for running server:
-1. Pre-built distributable (.exe) for Windows
+1. Pre-built distributable for Windows (.exe) and Mac
 2. Running from source

 If successfully started, the console will display:
 ```
 * Running on http://<ip address>:5000/ (Press CTRL+C to quit)
 ```
-Remember this IP address.

 ### Pre-built distributable
-Download the distributables [here](https://github.com/jacbz/NornsVAE/releases) and run `server.exe`.
+Download the distributables [here](https://github.com/jacbz/NornsVAE/releases) and run `server.exe` (Windows) or `server` (Mac).
 The distributable is quite large because of package dependencies (in particular, Tensorflow).

 ### Running from source
 If you wish to run the server from source, you will need Python (and preferably Anaconda).